44-566-Machine-Learning-S24/ml-s24-project-MogaparthiGanga/README.md

 # 44-566 machine-learning project
 ## Project Description:

+Initially I have worked on [ds_salaries](https://www.kaggle.com/datasets/henryshan/2023-data-scientists-salary/data) dataset and done initial exploration which is in file initial_exploration_oldDataset.
+Since there are limited features to predict from, I have changed my dataset.

 To identify Stock price Close value with machine learning, we need to train a machine learning model for predicting Close value based on features like Open, VWAP, Volume, Trades.
 For this, we need a dataset containing information about Stock data, so that we can predict the Close value.

 #### Info regarding Dataset Features